dsteyn44/kingsofasgard-ms1/README.md

 Header

-- Band's name: Always on the lefthand side to get the users attention.
+- Band's name: Always on the left-hand side to get the users attention.
 - Navigation Bar: Too include links to Home button, The Band page, The Fanwall (with a dropdown menuthat includes links to The Fanwall, ool Stuff and Skål! pages).
 It must also include a "Contact Us" modal to send simple information to the client.
 A hamburger styled toggle will be added for small screen sizes so that it will be easier to navigate.

 The Footer

 - Links to social media platforms that are related to the product.
-Must be fixed and visible at all times so that the user can easily
+Must be fixed and visible at all times so that the user can easily get to it.

 Front Page